Apps To Fusion

 How to use Save State before branching?

-In branch editor, you can set checkbox Save State before branching as shown in screenshot.
+In branch editor, you can set checkbox Save State before branching

 Give me an example?